 Pareto chart is also called a Pareto diagram and Pareto analysis.
 It is named for the Italian economist Vilfredo Pareto, who described Pareto principle, according to which roughly 80% of the outcomes come from 20% of the conditions, for many events.
 This assumption is used in calculations of business profit or population of any country.
+Hence, it is a part of probability and statistics.

 - Choose an appropriate measurement such as frequency, quantity, cost and time.